Vicomtech/CNC-Assist/README.md

 ---

-Thank you for using the CNC Programming Corpus!
+Thank you for using the CNC Assist Corpus!
 We hope this resource aids in your CNC programming endeavors.